ctxkiwi/typed-js/README.md

-// Rename VueComponent to Component in our export export types App aMessage VueComponent:Component export values msg // results in "define aMessage msg;" export namespace alias Vue3:Vue // For when u used Vue3 for your imports, but want other people to use Vue namespace
+// Rename VueComponent to Component in our export export types App aMessage VueComponent:Component export values msg // results in "define aMessage msg;"

 // Then someone else can do
 include "./libs/my-plugin-defs.tjs"